virtusize/integration_android/README.md

   - Kotlin

     ```kotlin
-    // Set up the Virtusize view style
+    // Set the Virtusize view style
     exampleVirtusizeInPageMini.virtusizeViewStyle = VirtusizeViewStyle.BLACK
-    // Set up the background color of the InPageMini view
+    // Set the background color of the InPageMini view
     exampleVirtusizeInPageMini.setInPageMiniBackgroundColor(ContextCompat.getColor(this, R.color.your_custom_color))
     ```